Symmetric Arithmetic Circuits: Concluding Discussion

 Let $M \in \{0, 1\}^{X}$.
 We now show by induction that for all $v \in \Phi$ and $c \in Q_v$, $\Phi[M](v) = c$ if, and only if, $D[M](v, c) = 1$.
 Let $v \in \Phi$.
 If $v$ is an input gate then the claim holds trivially.
 Suppose $v$ is an internal gate and let $c \in Q_v$.
 Suppose $v$ is an addition gate.
 Then $(v, c)$ is labelled by the function $+^A_{Q, c}$ where $Q = \bigcup_{u \in \child{v}} Q_u$, for $q \in Q$, $A_q = \{u \in \child{v} : q \in Q_u\}$, and $A = \biguplus_{q \in Q}A_q$.
 Then

 A similar argument suffices if $v$ is a multiplication gate.
 It follows that $D[M](w) = 1$ if, and only if, there exists $c \in B$ such that $D[M](z, c) = 1$ if, and only if, $\Phi[M] \in B$.

 We define $C$ from $D$ by replacing each internal gate $(v, c) \in D$ labelled by some $F \in \BA^\ff$ with the rigid strictly $G$-symmetric threshold circuit $C(F)$ computing $F$ defined in Lemma~\ref{lem:partition-symmetric}. $C$ computes the same function as $D$.
-Since $C(F)$ is partition symmetric, $C$ is symmetric.
-Since $C(F)$ is rigid and \emph{strictly} partition symmetric, $\ORB{C} = \ORB{D} = \ORB{\Phi}$. \end{proof}
+We now argue that $\ORB{C} = \ORB{D}$.
+Suppose that some gate $g$ in $C(F)$ corresponding to a gate $(v,c)$ in $D$ is mapped by an automorphism of $C$ to a gate $g'$ in $C(F')$ corresponding to $(v',c')$ in $D$.
+Since each $C(F)$ has a unique OR gate, it must be the case that the OR gate in $C(F)$ then maps to the OR gate in $C(F')$ and so we have an isomorphism between $C(F)$ and $C(F')$.
+The fact that $C(F)$ is rigid and \emph{strictly} partition symmetric ensures that the isomorphism respects the partition on the input and so the circuits compute the same function, i.e. $F = F'$.
+We can conclude that the only automorphisms of $C$ are those that are obtained from automorphisms of $D$.
+Thus, $\ORB{C} = \ORB{D} = \ORB{\Phi}$. \end{proof}